Cyprus police find fifth victim of suspected serial killer

 NICOSIA (Reuters) - Police in Cyprus found a body in a lake on Sunday that they believe to be the fifth victim of a suspected serial killer who preyed on foreign women for almost three years without detection.

-Divers retrieved the body from a lake west of the capital Nicosia, the same location where a woman was found dead in a submerged suitcase a week ago.
+Divers retrieved the body, which some reports suggested was that of a child, from a lake west of the capital Nicosia, the same location where a woman was found dead in a submerged suitcase a week ago.

 “A body has been found decomposed.
 It is not identifiable and is being taken to the mortuary now for further inquiries,” a police official said.
 The latest body was also in a suitcase, another official on the scene said.